If you are to pick which Taylor guitars are sounds like a dream and are excellently made, the Taylor 814CE and 614CE are good contenders.

 Boasting its V-class bracing, the 814CE is both stiff and flexible, which allows it to have more volume and sustain.
 This bracing design creates stiffness to generate sustain, while its flexibility contributes for a robust projection.
 This awesome innovation made way for an improved intonation with louder tone and longer sustain.

 Featuring a width and depth of a classic dreadnought, the Taylor 814CE opted for a narrower waist giving it a better overall look.
 It owns a Sitka spruce top in combination with an Indian rosewood for back and sides.
 Together, these two excellent ton woods make for a wide and dynamic range with crisp clarity that’s ideal finger picking and aggressive flat picked strumming.
-Known for its rich tonality, the 814CE is a perfect must-have during solo performances or public appearance in a band.
+Known for its rich tonality, the 814CE is a perfect must-have during solo performances or public appearances in a band.

 Speaking of playing publicly, the 814CE makes a good companion in crowd entertainment, thanks to the Taylor Expression System 2 (ES2) electronics built into your 814CE.
 It has a 3-section proprietary pickup which gives you a very articulate and accurate sound.
 Plus, you can also modify the highs and lows by making use of its volume control.